 - be able to provide their military service number or another form of acceptable proof of eligibility.

-To access these services as a member of the armed forces approaching discharge, patients must:
+To access the veterans’ mental health transition, intervention and liaison service as a member of the armed forces approaching discharge, patients must:

 - be a resident in England